adilmajid/obsidian-sidekick/README.md

 - [x] Give the model ability to add to its own memory
 - [x] Add a section for user to add personal details to provide to model as context
 - [x] Allow user to modify system prompt

+## Terms & Disclaimer

+This plugin is provided as-is, with no guarantees.
+It’s experimental, so use it at your own risk.
+Keep in mind the LLM's responses might not always be accurate — double-check important info before relying on it.

+By using this plugin, you agree that you’re responsible for how you use it.